Boselli Foundation

 The Boselli Foundation is a 501(c)(3) non-profit organization based in Jacksonville, Florida.
 It is intended to provide academic and athletic support for local children, especially those with limited financial resources.
-Founded in 1995 by Tony Boselli, then a player for the Jacksonville Jaguars, and his wife Angi, it is one of the older "celebrity" charitable foundations in the First Coast area and replaces programs started by the now defunct Otis Smith Kids Foundation.
+Founded in 1995 by Tony Boselli, the first player drafted by the Jacksonville Jaguars, and his wife Angi, it is one of the older "celebrity" charitable foundations in the First Coast area and replaces programs started by the now defunct Otis Smith Kids Foundation.

 In 1997, Boselli was named the Jaguars True Value NFL Man of the Year for his community involvement with the Boselli Foundation.
 "Helping children become champions at home, school, and in the community" is the focus of all programs provided by The Boselli Foundation.